Have you ever wondered about how tears, how they are produced and drained?

 - Placing a silicone stent to keep the tear duct open

 - Using nasal endoscopy to remove cysts from the tear ducts

 There are no preventive measures for blocked tear ducts, especially in infants.
 A detailed examination by an ophthalmologist as well as the child’s eye doctor may be recommended.

 Blocked tear ducts in babies generally tend to resolve themselves.
 A consultation with your doctor is recommended if your infant is experiencing unusually watery eyes without apparent reason or discharge, or if there are signs of discomfort or infection.

-Dr Parth Shah is an ophthalmologist based in Sydney who aims to provide high-quality eye care using modern research and technology for all of his patients, including tear duct surgery for infants.
+Dr Parth Shah is an ophthalmologist based in Canberra who aims to provide high-quality eye care using modern research and technology for all of his patients, including tear duct surgery for infants.